SecDevOps-jmcdonough/technical-recipe-azure-sdwan/README.md

     * Route propagation for the FortiGate route table sdwan-USERXX-workshop-hub1_fgt-priv_rt was set to no.

-1. **The above setting is normally set to "yes", why did we set it to "no"?**
+1. **The Hub FortiGate sdwan-USERXX-workshop-hub1_fgt-priv_rt route table configuration "Propagate gateway routes" is normally set to "yes", why did we set it to "no"?**

-    * Azure RouteServer provided the routes
+    * Azure RouteServer provided the routes.

 1. **In the Spoke-VNETS vWAN Route Table, the next-hop is the Primary FortiGate IP.
 What should we add/do to handle failover?**